PhotoBiz LLC Logo

 Save your changes and submit your sitemap to Google if you want to request faster review.

-After saving your changes, PhotoBiz automatically updates your website sitemap.
+After saving your updates, PhotoBiz automatically updates your website sitemap.
 This allows search engines to discover new or updated pages on your site.

 If you want Google to review your updated gallery page more quickly, you can submit your sitemap through Google Search Console.